-We note that the EU continues its engagement with Central America on the issue of GIs, including meetings held last year on this specific topic.
+We note that the EU continues its engagement with Central America on the issue of GIs, including meetings held within the last two years on this specific topic.
 Our organization strongly urges the countries in this region to work further with the Administration to establish clearer trading conditions for U.S. exporters and ensure that the GIs registered in their countries are not protected in an overly expansive manner that impacts trade.
 Central America is an important growth market for the U.S. and safeguarding the full value of the concessions the U.S. secured under CAFTA is essential.